 Choose your PayPal payment method from the Assigned Payment Method drop list:

 PayPal will create credentials that the WebStore will use to process your customers’ payments through the shopping cart.
-You will need to copy the information from the PayPal website into your active WebStore configuration
+You will need to copy the information from the PayPal website into your active WebStore configuration by clicking Show next to each field:

 Copy and paste these three items into your active WebStore Configuration: API Username to API User Name, API Password, and Signature to API Signature.
 After completing all of the fields, click the Test button and you should receive the validation message below: